boskovav/PIQMEE-Tutorial/README.md

 Since we have simulated data, the date is in arbitrary time units.
 However, due to the fact that our data set has been simulated such as to mimic within-host pathogen data, the realistic time unit would be years post-infection.
-Specifying the time unit for the sampling times automatically provides a unit for the molecular clock.
+Specifying the time unit for the sampling times automatically provides the unit for the molecular clock.
 So, since we selected the unit for the tip dates in years, we would have the substitution rate in units of substitutions/site/year.

 ### Specifying the number of copies of each sequence
 As mentioned earlier, our alignment has been de-duplicated such that we only have unique sequences per each time point.
-However, since each sequence has been observed in multiple copies during sequencing, and we want to account for this in our analysis, we need to inform our method where it can get this count information from.
+However, since each sequence has been observed in multiple copies and we want to account for this in our analysis, we need to inform our method where it can get this count information from.

 >
 > Change to the **Sequence Counts** tab.